Towards Adversarial Evaluations for Inexact Machine Unlearning: Additional Analysis

 \subsubsection{Background}

 Membership Inference Attacks (MIA) \cite{shokri2017membership} can be used to determine whether a particular sample was part of the training data of a model.
 Many different black-box formulations of MIA have been used to measure the efficacy of unlearning.
 Most \cite{golatkar2020ntk, golatkar2021mixed, liu2021masking, graves2020amnesiac} learn a binary attack classifier: based on the model's output for the sample, was the sample in the seen training set (class 0) or the unseen test set (class 1)?
 The attack classifier is then applied on deletion set samples, with ideal unlearning entailing all samples are classified as unseen.
 However, such a test is extremely sensitive to the efficacy of the attack classifier which may be unreliable.
-Another approach has been to train the attack classifier to distinguish the outputs of a large number of original ($M$) and retrained ($M_r$) models and then classify the unlearnt model $M_u$ \cite{baumhauer2020filtration}.
-This formulation involves prohibitive computational expense and applies only when using the problematic indistinguishability definition.
+Another approach has been to train the attack classifier to distinguish the outputs of a large number of original ($M$) and retrained ($M_r^T$) models and then classify the unlearnt model $M_u$ \cite{baumhauer2020filtration}.
+This formulation involves prohibitive computational expense and still can't check over all potential $T' \neq T$, indistinguishability with any of whom would guarantee unlearning.

-Song et. al. \cite{song2021systematic} recently show that \emph{metric-MIA}, measuring simple metrics and deciding membership based on a threshold, can match the classification accuracy of trained attack models.
+\citet{song2021systematic} recently show that \emph{metric-MIA}, measuring simple metrics and deciding membership based on a threshold, can match the classification accuracy of trained attack models.
 In particular, their confidence-based MIA measures the model's output probability for the target class and selecting separate class-wise membership thresholds.
 It is shown to match the performance of even white-box MIA attack classifiers.